brewchetta/phase-3-mock-challenge-kaiju-attack/README.md

 in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Some of the later methods may rely on earlier ones.

-This mock code challenge has no tests.
+This code challenge has no tests.
 You'll need to create your own sample instances so that you can try out your code on your own.
 Make sure your associations and methods work in the console.

 We've provided you with a tool that you can use to test your code.
 To use it, run `rake console` from the command line.
 This will start a `pry` session with